-When a school site is awarded with the requested number of Interventionists and the site agreement is signed, and then the school later requests fewer number of Interventionists, MEC WILL CHARGE the participation fee for the number of Interventionists agreed upon in the site agreement.
+When a school site is awarded with the requested number of Interventionists and the site agreement is signed, and then the school later requests fewer number of Interventionists or terminates the site agreement during the program year, MEC WILL CHARGE the participation fee for the number of Interventionists agreed upon in the site agreement.
+If a site terminates the site agreement during the current school year, MEC holds the right to decide future partnerships with the school.